aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`fitting_plugins:Peak Fit`
      - Performs fitting on an image to generate a list of molecule localisations.

-   * - :ref:`fitting_plugins:Template Configuration`
+   * - :ref:`fitting_plugins:Template Manager`
-     - Allows the user to load custom configuration templates from a directory.
+     - Allows management of templates for the fitting configuration.

    * - :ref:`fitting_plugins:Fit Configuration`
      - Allows setting the fitting parameters and saving them to file.